UCLALibrary/oral-history-staff-ui/README.md

 * Waits for the database to be completely available.
 This can take 5-10 seconds, depending on your hardware.
 * Applies any pending migrations (DEV environment only).
 * Creates a generic Django superuser, if one does not already exist (DEV environment only).
+* Loads fixtures to populate lookup tables and to add a few sample records.
 * Starts the Django application server.

 ### Setup